Real-Time, Temperature-Controlled RF Ablation

 Prof Steven is the head of Electrophysiology at the University Hospital of Cologne.
 Prof Steven’s skills and expertise are in atrial fibrillation, heart arrhythmias and catheter ablation.
 He’s had recent publications in several leading medical journals, including the International Journal of Cardiology, the Journal of the American College of Cardiology, Clinical Research in Cardiology, Journal of Interventional Cardiac Electrophysiology, and the European Heart Journal.

 Dr Rodriguez is a Consultant in Cardiac Electrophysiology at Hospital Doce de Octubre in Madrid.
 He is also the Founder, Co-Director and Coordinator of the Master´s program in Cardiovascular Emergencies at the University of Alcalá de Henares and director of numerous training courses in cardiology as well as being a lecturer at the Master´s program in Management of Complex Arrythmias at the University of Alcalá, Madrid.
 His research career, which has earned him the distinction of Fellow of the European Society of Cardiology, includes more than 40 scientific communications to national and international congresses and publications in the Journal of the American College of Cardiology and the European Heart Journal, amongst others.

-Prof. Chierchia has been Director of the Atrial Fibrillation Program at the Heart Rhythm Management Institute of the Vrije Universtair Ziekenhuis of Brussels, directed by Prof. Pedro Brugada, since 2007.
-He has been trained at the University of Milan, Italy.
+Prof Chierchia has been Director of the Atrial Fibrillation Program at the Heart Rhythm Management Institute of the Vrije Universtair Ziekenhuis of Brussels, directed by Prof Pedro Brugada, since 2007.
+He completed his training at the University of Milan, Italy.